GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 {: #source}

-1. **Register a source.** [Registering a source](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) is the same process for both event-level and aggregatable reports.
+1. **Register a source.** Refer to [Registering a source](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more details.
     1. In the `Attribution-Reporting-Register-Source` header add the necessary fields to generate aggregatable or event-level reports.
 These fields include:

         - `source_event_id`